angelk181/WeatherApp/README.md

 # WeatherApp
-A weather app that uses Jetpack libaries and displays your local forecast via a weather REST API.
+A weather app written in Kotlin that displays your local forecast via a weather REST API.
 Uploaded to the playstore.

 ## Screenshots
 ![my image](screenshot1.jpg#left)